cobmin/nextjs-blog/posts/Maize.md

 date: '2022-12-18'
 ---
 ![](/images/Untitled.png)

 If you need to monitor an nft collection or perform an airdrop then look no further.
-Maize is your one stop shop to providing analytics and mass transferring Nfts and crypto on Loopring and Imx.
+Maize is your one stop shop to providing analytics and mass transferring Nfts and crypto on Loopring.

 ## Download